Rdailuo/Rdailuo/README.md

 - Wilfrid Laurier University: Bachelor of Business Administration, Finance Major

 <h2> 🌱 Goals and Growth:</h2>
-I am looking to pursue opportunities in areas such as Data Analysis, Business Analysis, and Financial Analysis in the Finance or Tech industry, drawing on the quantitative and qualitative skills developed through my academic background.
+I am looking to pursue opportunities in areas such as data analysis, product management, and product strategy in the tech or finance industry, drawing on the quantitative and qualitative skills I have developed through my academic background.
 I am dedicated to ongoing learning and embracing innovations that align with current global trends and changes.

 <h2>👨‍💻 Projects:</h2>